MxOliver/blocipedia-node/README.md

 To start, click sign up to create an account and then you are ready to start making and collaborating on all the public wikis.

+To try out the premium account feature, [Stripe](https://stripe.com/docs/testing#cards) has a list of test payment credentials you can use such as `4242 4242 4242 4242` and any random 3 digit CVV code, use with a random fake email.

 ## App Configuration